sboerwinkle/bounce_brawl/README.txt

 So
 Hard.

 Any and all cheats are acceptable for earning the achievements.
 Didn't know there were cheats, did you?
 That's your reward for reading this thing.
 All of them can be activated from the menu, where an indicator will appear.
 Additionally, some can be toggled in-game.
 You don't need the cheats to win (they aren't *that* great), but they can be helpful.
 F6 is the most fun, if not immediately obvious how it works.
 Credit to Adam Bliss for naming that one.
 All cheats are a single keystroke, which should make things pretty easy... except I plan for one more that involves the Konami code at the right time.
-We'll see if I get around to it.
+Maybe in a later release.

 If you want to move the achievements.dat file so you can re-earn some of them, feel free.
 Not like I care.
 If you want to edit the achievements.dat file to give yourself a feeling of self-worth, bad karma.
 Bad Karma.

 ====LEVELCRAFT====

 LevelCraftReadme.txt contains fairly detailed walkthroughs on level, task, and tool creation.
 This can be a rewarding experience for those who have the time and programming skill.
 It does require programming, but even the novice should be able to, if nothing else, make some pretty hilarious changes to the masses of the particles :) Know that it does require the ability to compile the game from source, which might be tricky on Windows.
 You've been warned.
-I should point out that I haven't tried this out on any actual people - While I did test all the code I describe, it's possible that I missed something or that I didn't explain an important point.
+I should point out that I haven't tested the level craft readme on any actual people - While I did test all the code I describe, it's possible that I missed something or that I didn't explain an important point.
 This makes the next section all the more important.

 ====FEEDBACK/CONTRIBUTING====